 But, it turns out that white towels are pretty easy to maintain.
 OxiClean or hydrogen peroxide every once in a while does the trick to brighten them up.

 The takeaway here is that by having them all be the same color, whatever color you choose, it is easy to throw a load of them in all together whenever you notice it is needed instead of having to separate out a rainbow of colors.

 Tip #5 Put the laundry away as soon as it is done

 This requires discipline on your part, but it is possibly the most important piece of advice here.
-There was definitely a time earlier in my marriage when I had the mindset that it was better to wait until all laundry for the day was done before putting it away.
+There was definitely a time early in my marriage when I had the mindset that it made sense to wait until all laundry for the day was done before putting it away.
 So I’d lay the clean stuff on my bed, or the dining room table, or in a basket.
-And more often than not, I’d get busy doing other things and either not ever get to putting it away, or it would be so late in the day when I finally had time that the task had become overwhelming because there were now multiple loads of clothes had accumulated on my pile.
+And more often than not, I’d get busy doing other things and not ever get to putting it away.
+Sometimes, the task had become overwhelming because multiple loads of clothes had accumulated on my pile.